You did it. Your Alabama LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Costs vary from state to state.
 Some are free while others can be several hundred dollars.

-$100 is the minimum for this tax, but it depends on your federal taxable income.
+The Department of Revenue’s website has a very helpful FAQ section that can help you determine your tax responsibilities.
 If you need tax help, it might be prudent to consult a CPA or other tax professional.

 Due Date and Frequency for an Annual Report in Alabama

-As the name suggests, your Annual Report (and Business Privilege Tax) must be submitted once per year.
+As the name suggests, your Business Privilege Tax and Annual Report must be submitted once per year.
 Because of its tax component, the report’s due date is March 15 for calendar year taxpayers.
 Otherwise, it’s the 15th day of the 3rd month after the start of your fiscal year.

 What Happens if You Don’t File?

 You might be thinking, “that sounds like a pain.
 How bad could it be if I just fly under the radar?”
 The short answer: don’t try it.
-Failing to file your Annual Report and Business Privilege Tax can yield some serious consequences.
+Failing to file your Business Privilege Tax and Annual Report can yield some serious consequences.

 Late filings incur a minimum $50 penalty, which may be higher depending on the amount you owe.
 Further, your LLC may lose its good standing with the state, so you won’t be able to obtain a Certificate of Compliance, which is required for several important business functions.